SAP-archive/cloud-cap-walkthroughs/exercises-node/exercise01/README.md

     You can now reuse entities defined in the products service in the domain model of the bookstore application.

-    Note: Throughout these exercises we use Lerna to manage the installation of packages inside the monorepo.
+    >Throughout these exercises we use Lerna to manage the installation of packages inside the monorepo.
     Therefore please make sure to always run `npm install` in the **packages** directory.

 3. First, create a file for your domain model: